notice writing

 Example 2: Class 11 Notice Writing

-If you need to draft a notice about the summer vacation along with important instructions, here is a sample to guide you in writing an effective notice
+If you need to draft a notice about the summer vacation along with important instructions, here is a sample to guide you in writing an adequate notice

 Sunrise International School, New Delhi